derekmpham/twentyfive-tweets/README.md

 	rake db:migrate
 	rails s

-Copy and paste http://localhost:3000 into your browser, and that's it-- now you can run TwentyFive Tweets locally!
+Copy and paste http://localhost:3000 into your browser, and that's it--you can now run TwentyFive Tweets locally!